About EGSH

 Property Valuation Methods Used in Dubai

 DLD-accredited valuers apply one or more of three internationally recognised approaches depending on the property type, available data, and the purpose of the valuation.
-These methods are grounded in IVS and RICS Red Book standards.
+These methods are grounded in International Valuation Standards (IVS) and RICS Red Book standards.

 Market Comparison Approach (Sales Comparison)

 The market comparison approach is the method most commonly applied to residential properties in Dubai.
 The subject property is compared against similar properties recently sold in the same area, with adjustments made for differences in built-up area, floor level, view, condition, age, and available amenities.
-Valuers draw on DLD transaction records and the Dubai REST system to source verified comparable sales data — the same database that records every property transaction registered with the DLD (DLD).
+Valuers draw on DLD transaction records and the Dubai REST system to source verified comparable sales data.

 Income Approach (Income Capitalisation)